Raziel90/personal_website/content/_index.md

           date_start: '2022-07-20'
           date_end: ''
           description: |2-
-              Scoped, Developed and deployed cost estimation and volume forecasting solutions for the Amazon Transportation Services Less-Than-Truckload product working in direct contact with business at all the stages of development
+              Scoped, developed, and deployed cost estimation and volume forecasting solutions for the Amazon Transportation Services Less-Than-Truckload external facing product working in direct contact with customers at all the stages of development.
         - title: Postdoctoral Researcher
           company: Queen Mary University of London
           company_url: 'https://lorejam.wixsite.com/crisp'